 Note to Blog Book Readers

-~~NOTE TO BLOG BOOK READERS: To continue reading articles in chronological order, after each article, scroll to the bottom and click on "older posts"...(dates on posts have been altered slightly to make this possible).~~
+~~NOTE TO BLOG READERS: To continue reading articles in chronological order, after the last article on each page, scroll to the bottom and click on "olderposts"...(in tinyprint)...(dates on posts have been altered slightly to make new chronology possible).~~

 Sunday, March 1, 2015